Tuk Tuk Tours

 Eating vegetarian is becoming more and more popular each year as people are focus on healthy eating or reducing the number of animal that will be killed to be our food. ” However, every year for 9 days in September / October people across Thailand take this to a whole different level!

-The 2017 “Tesagan Gin Je” (pronounced “Jay”) festival is happening this week from October 19 to October 28 (Oct 28 is just in the morning).
+The 2018 “Tesagan Gin Je” (pronounced “Jay”) festival is happening this week from October 8 to October 17.
 Sometimes known as the Vegetarian festival it is technically more of a vegan festival (see below for definition of “Je”).
-This year however, the festival is not as prominent as it usually is as it coincides with the funeral of the late King Bhumibol of Thailand.

 There are a few variations of the origins but the most commonly accepted is from the 19th century when a Chinese opera company travelled to Phuket to entertain the community of Chinese miners working in the area.
 As the story is told, the whole opera company grew sick from an unknown illness.
-To combat the illness they followed strict vegetarian diet and eventually recovered.
+To combat the illness they followed strict vegetarian diet and prayed to the Nine Emperor Gods.
+To everyone’s amazement they all eventually recovered.
 This interested the local people and as a result the festival began, during which time people keep a strict “je” diet with the aim to bring good luck to individual as well as to the community.
 From then on this festival was observed starting the first evening of the ninth lunar month and continuing until the ninth evening.
 The festival is also a celebration of the Nine Emperor (Taoist) Gods.

 While the Phuket Vegetarian Festival may be the largest activity in the country, many people across Thailand and especially those of Chinese ancestry stick strictly to “Je” food for the purposes of spiritual cleansing and merit-making.
 Sacred rituals are performed at various Chinese shrines and temples and predominantly in Phuket aesthetic displays such as walking barefooted over hot coals, tongue slashing and other ritualized mutilations are performed by entranced devotees known as “Ma Song”.